UBC-STAT/stat-406/syllabus.md

-### Textbook
+### Textbooks

 **Required**:

-*An Introduction to Statistical Learning*, James, Witten, Hastie, Tibshirani, 2013, Springer, New York. (denoted [ISLR])
+*An Introduction to Statistical Learning*, James, Witten, Hastie, Tibshirani, 2013, Springer, New York. (denoted \[ISLR\])

 Available **free** online: <http://faculty.marshall.usc.edu/gareth-james/ISL/index.html>

-**Optional**

-*The Elements of Statistical Learning*, Hastie, Tibshirani, Friedman, 2009, Second Edition, Springer, New York. (denoted [ESL])
+*The Elements of Statistical Learning*, Hastie, Tibshirani, Friedman, 2009, Second Edition, Springer, New York. (denoted \[ESL\])

 Also available **free** online: <https://web.stanford.edu/~hastie/ElemStatLearn/>

 This second book is a more advanced treatment of a superset of the topics we will cover.
 If you want to learn more and understand the material more deeply, this is the book for you.
+With the exception of Chapter 10, all readings from \[ESL\] are optional.

 ### Course assesssment opportunities